-Vance complies with all rules of the middle school division of TSSAA and with the Bristol Tennessee Board of Education's policies on interscholastic athletics.
-One important rule deals with eligibility.
+Tennessee Middle complies with all rules of the middle school division of TSSAA and with the Bristol Tennessee Board of Education's policies on interscholastic athletics.

-No student shall be eligible to compete during any school year if the student becomes 15 years of age on or before August 1 of any year.
+Eligibility: No student shall be eligible to compete during any school year if the student becomes 15 years of age on or before August 1 of any year.
 A 7th grade student who turns 14 before August 1 may participate on the 8th grade level but will become ineligible due to age in the 8th grade.
 Students who are retained in either the 7th or 8th grade are not eligible to participate on any athletic team for that retention/placement year.
 Students who were socially promoted may become eligible at the end of the first semester.